-Virology: Seeking solutions to viral migrationJuly 3rd, 2013 in Medical research /
+Virology: Seeking solutions to viral migrationJuly 3, 2013 in Medicine & Health / Medical research

 Although seldom fatal, persistent infection by chikungunya virus (CHIKV) afflicts patients with joint pain lasting months or even years.
 This insect-borne virus has received relatively little scientific attention in the 50 years since its initial description in African patients, but researchers in Singapore have now uncovered a host protein that can keep CHIKV in check.